 Ballet Arkansas auditions more than 250 participants each year for roles in the Nutcracker Spectacular.
 The production is the state's largest and requires the dedication of many hours to complete.
 Swan Lake and Wonderland are also large productions, and are very different in nature from the Spectacular.
 For this reason, and due to the high volume of anticipated participants at each audition, it is not possible to review participants for more than one production at the same time.

 What are some of the variables that determine each cast's size and the number of participants cast in each role?

 The sizes and numbers of costumes for each role

 The size of rehearsal, performance, and dressing room areas

 Directive from venues and authorities in government and public health

 Who makes the decisions about casting?

-Is it a requirement that participants are enrolled in dance classes if they wish to audition for a BA production?
+Must you be enrolled in dance classes to audition for a BA productions?

 Is it possible for participants to be placed in the same role/cast as his or her classmates or friends?

-While it is common for classmates and friends to be cast in similar roles or within the same cast, Ballet Arkansas does not make casting decisions based upon any child's connection to any other member of the cast.
+While it is common for classmates and friends to be cast in the same roles, Ballet Arkansas does not make casting decisions based upon any participant's desire to be cast with their peers.